Black cutworm (Agotis ipsilon)

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - kaolin-When applied as a spray to leaves, stems, and fruit, it acts as a repellant to some insect pests.
 Some formulations are OMRI-listed for organic use.
+Not registered for use in OR.

 - plant derived essential oils (rosemary, peppermint, etc.)-Some formulations are OMRI-listed for organic use.